-How could alternative splicing evolve?
-Introns have a beginning-and ending-recognition sequence; it is easy to imagine the failure of the splicing mechanism to identify the end of an intron and instead find the end of the next intron, thus removing two introns and the intervening exon.
-In fact, there are mechanisms in place to prevent such intron-skipping, but mutations are likely to lead to their failure.
+splicing evolve?
+How could alternative Introns have beginning-and ending-recognition sequence; it is imagine the failure of the splicing mechanism to identify the end of an intron and instead find the end of the next intron, thus removing two introns and the intervening exon.
+In fact, there are mechanisms in place to prevent such intron-skipping, mutations are likely to lead to their failure.
 Such "mistakes" would more than likely produce a nonfunctional protein.
 Indeed, the cause of many genetic diseases is abnormal splicing rather than mutations in a coding sequence.
 However, alternative splicing could possibly create a protein variant without the loss of the original protein, opening up possibilities for adaptation of the new variant to new functions.
 Gene duplication has played an important role in the evolution of new functions in a similar way by providing genes that may evolve without eliminating the original, functional protein.